 Why should a child say “thank you” or “please”?
 Does learning these words teach them to be polite or to be inauthentic to get approval?
 And is our motivation to teach manners or because we fear disapproval from others if our children don’t say these supposedly magic words?
 And what do we teach them by calling “please” a magic word?

 Is it possible that all this guilt is exactly what stops us from feeling gratitude?
 If you’re having a day where you find it hard to be grateful, I invite you to let yourself off the hook.
 Instead of insisting you count those blessings, or hissing, “Say thank you,” to yourself, take a few moments to notice and question the thoughts that make it hard to feel your gratitude.
-Like love, it’s there always, but sometimes it gets buried so far beneath ‘shoulds’ and ‘shouldn’ts’ that it is impossible to find.
+Like love, gratitude is there always, but sometimes it gets buried so far beneath ‘shoulds’ and ‘shouldn’ts’ that it is hard to find.
 Don’t force yourself to feel something you’re not feeling.
 Allow yourself to feel your resentment and lack of gratitude.
 You may be surprised to discover you can feel grateful for that!